What can parents do at Cornell Days?

 In addition to the Places to Visit listings, you may also want to:

-- Watch an athletic event (schedules at RPCC or at cornellbigred.com).
+- Watch an athletic event (schedules at cornellbigred.com).

 - Sample Cornell’s own ice cream at the Cornell Dairy Bar.

-- Climb to the top of the famous Jennie McGraw clock tower on Uris Library, and see (and hear) the chimes.
+- Climb to the top of the famous Jennie McGraw clock tower on Uris Library to see (and hear) the chimes.

 - Enjoy specialty coffee or grab a bite to eat at Olin Library’s Libe Café.

-- Bring a camera and take lots of pictures!
+- Bring a camera, take lots of pictures, and post online with #CornellDays!

 In the Ithaca Area